Published by Carl. Last Updated on June 19, 2025.

 Don’t miss Portsmouth Island, a once-inhabited former port town across Ocracoke Inlet.
 The remote island actually predates most Outer Banks towns in existence.

-Portsmouth has a rich and interesting history, considering it was once one of the largest coastal towns and ports around 1770.
+Portsmouth has a rich and exciting history, considering it was once one of the largest coastal towns and ports around 1770.

 By 1970, only three residents remained and today, Portsmouth Island has no permanent residents.
-Today, Portsmouth Island is part of Cape Lookout National Seashore and is a wonderful place to visit.
+Today, Portsmouth Island is part of Cape Lookout National Seashore (home to Cape Lookout Lighthouse) and is a wonderful place to visit.

 You’ll enjoy its rugged and beautiful beaches, historic buildings, and the island’s overall isolation.